Bhatta6190/Waveform-LiDAR-Analysis/README.md

 This repository hosts tools and resources for analyzing full waveform lidar data, covering tasks such as data collection, cleaning, analysis, feature extraction, engineering, and modeling.
 Each directory focuses on a specific aspect of waveform lidar processing and includes all necessary resources, updated regularly as needed.

 ### Current Resources:
-- **`Noise-addition-to-simdata`**: Tools for adding realistic noise to simulated waveform lidar data.
+- **`Noise-addition-to-simdata`**: Tools for adding realistic noise to simulated full-waveform lidar data.
+- **`Signal-deconvolution`**: Tools for correcting for the system response in full-waveform lidar data.

 Future updates will include additional modules for data processing and trait modeling.
 We welcome suggestions and contributions to improve the repository.